dmbarbour/glas/docs/GlasCLI.md

 Staged applications allow us to treat the command-line as a user-defined language.
 A staged application might define `compile : Args -> App` similar to a language module, and perhaps `settings.mode = "staged"` to support runtime configuration.
 In this case, argument processing might also be expected to return a pair, representing which arguments are visible in each stage.
 The default arguments processor might split on `"--"`.

 In context of live coding (via `sys.reload()`), staged applications can recompute all the stages.

+## Command Shells and Interactive Development

+I envision users mostly 'living within' a live-coded glas system instead of using lots of 'glas' commands on a command line.
+Instead of running specific applications on the command line, user actions would manipulate a live coding environment, adding and removing active 'applications' at runtime.
+This seems feasible via [REPL or Notebook interface](GlasNotebooks.md).

 ## Built-in Tooling